FightTheIce/coding/readme.md

 //add a new method to our class
 $method = $class_generator->newMethod('methodName','public','Long Description of method');

-//add a required parameter
+//add a required parameter  with known data type
 $method->newRequiredParameter('parametername','string','Description');

 //add a required parameter with an unknown data type
 $method->newRequiredParameterUnknown('requiredparameterunknowndatatype', 'Description');

-//add a optional parameter
+//add a optional parameter with known data type
-$method->newOptionalParameter('optionalparameter', array(), 'string', 'Described Parameter');
+$method->newOptionalParameter('optionalparameter', array(), 'array', 'Described Parameter');

+//add a optional parameter unknown data type
+$method->newOptionalParameter('optionalparameterunknown', null, 'Described Parameter');

 //set the body of the method
 $method->setBody('return $this;');